-For 2023, the Company expects approximately \$8.5 billion of gross capital expenditures (including expenditures for assets acquired through the issuance of debt, finance leases and other financial liabilities).
-The Company's estimate for aircraft expenditures reflects its assumptions regarding delayed aircraft deliveries.
-See Note 12 to the financial statements included in Part II, Item 8 of this report for additional information on commitments, including aircraft expenditures reflecting contractual delivery dates without adjustment for expected delays.
-The Company has backstop financing commitments available from certain of its aircraft manufacturers for a limited number of its future aircraft deliveries, subject to certain customary conditions.
+For 2024, the Company expects approximately \$8 billion of adjusted capital expenditures.
+Adjusted capital expenditures is a financial measure not calculated in accordance of generally accepted accounting principles ("GAAP").
+It is calculated as capital expenditures, net of flight equipment purchase deposit returns, plus property and equipment acquired through the issuance of debt, finance leases, and other financial liabilities.
+We are not providing a target for or a reconciliation to capital expenditures, net of flight equipment purchase deposit returns, the most directly comparable GAAP measure, because we are not able to predict non-cash capital expenditures without unreasonable efforts, and therefore we also are not able to determine the probable significance of such items.
+We believe that adjusting capital expenditures for assets acquired through the issuance of debt, finance leases and other financial liabilities is useful to investors in order to appropriately reflect the total amounts spent on capital expenditures.
+The Company's estimate for aircraft expenditures reflects its current assumptions regarding delayed aircraft deliveries.
+See Note 12 to the financial statements included in Part II, Item 8 of this report for additional information on commitments, including aircraft expenditures available from certain of its aircraft manufacturers for a limited number of its future aircraft deliveries, subject to certain customary conditions.